 I joined the RAK Management Committee in 2012.
 I have a MSc in Development Studies and spent six years working in Zimbabwe and Namibia in education.
 I work full time for an airline and have plenty of experience in managing analytical and project teams.
 Most of my spare time is spent with my three young children – which is mostly enjoyable!
 I play the guitar (badly) and enjoy sport and travelling.

-David Wooldridge - Treasurer
+Julie Allen - Treasurer

 I am a Quaker in the Kingston Meeting and find that this works well with my longstanding suport for refugees and forced migrants.
-My wife and I have hosted and welcomed refugees for many years. i am nominally retired, but in reality fully occupied, mostly with Quaker work (including the group Quaker Asylum and Refugee Network) plus some volunteering and work with Detention Action.
+My wife and I have hosted and welcomed refugees for many years.
+I am nominally retired, but in reality fully occupied, mostly with Quaker work (including the group Quaker Asylum and Refugee Network) plus some volunteering and work with Detention Action.
 I relish life and want others to find life good as well.